-Sara M. Kinder, MSW, LSW, is the director of the Counseling Center.
+Sara M. Kinder, MSW, LCSW, is the director of the Counseling Center.
 Sara has been with Franklin College since March 2015.
 She holds a bachelor’s degree in applied health science from Indiana University (Bloomington), where she studied human development and family studies, psychology, sociology and human sexuality.
 Sara obtained her master’s degree in social work from Indiana University (Indianapolis).
 Sara is trained in Eye Movement Desensitization Reprocessing (EMDR), a form of psychotherapy as a treatment for trauma and has clinical interests in anxiety, relationship and communication issues, anger and grief.
 Sara feels honored to be with students in their most vulnerable state and hopes to always make students feel welcome, safe, and supported.
 Sara’s personal hobbies include travel, cooking and baking, trying new restaurants, camping, being in nature, and spending time with friends and family. skinder1@FranklinCollege.edu

 How do I make an appointment?

 What can I expect from counseling?

 Counseling is a safe process in which you share your thoughts, feeling and behaviors with a counselor.
 Counseling sessions typically last about 45 minutes in the office.
 Some clients come in for only one session and others visit more frequently.
 Students can talk about anything in counseling without fear of judgment or shame.
-The counselors support students through various issues such as roommate conflicts, stress, grief, anxiety, and depression.
+The counselors support students through various issues such as roommate conflicts, stress, grief, anxiety and depression, and many more.

 Is what I share confidential?